oliverdougherC/BetterVMAF/README.md

 ## System Requirements

 - macOS 13.0 or later
-- FFmpeg with libvmaf support (included in the app bundle)
+- Self-contained FFmpeg binary with libvmaf support (included in the app bundle)

 ## Installation